 Nordkette (Northern Range) is a mountain range just north of Innsbruck.
 The summit is extremely accessible thanks to a lift/cable car service directly from the centre of town.

-Nothing embraces the spirit of lebensgefühl like a visit to the Top of Innsbruck, where you can enjoy the love of the outdoors like an Innsbruck local.
+Nothing embraces the spirit of lebensgefühl like a visit to the Top of Innsbruck, where you can enjoy the love of the outdoors that gives the locals their unique zest for life.

 There are three stops on the route to the top of the Nordkette: